hygnhan/DPR/README.md

 ```

 ### Running DPR
 We demonstrate DPR using the Colored MNIST (0.5%) as an example.
-To apply the method to other bias-conflicting ratios, simply modify the ```--bratio``` arguments accordingly.
+To apply the method to other bias-conflicting ratios, simply modify the ```--bratio``` argument accordingly.

 #### Colored MNIST (0.5%)
 - **Train biased models**